cenit-io/eCapi/docs/developer-guide/overview.md

 # Guide to create a new available integration

-An integration contains a collection of resources that allow the synchronization of the information between OMNA and a remote platform that has an API that allows communication between the parties.
+An integration contains a collection of resources that allow the synchronization of the information between eCAPI and a remote platform that has an API that allows communication between the parties.

 All these resources must be organized in [namespaces](namespaces) relative to the name of the platform to be integrated.